 2015 might not be the best year for the Chinese brand Lenovo with their sales dropping and losing millions from unsold devices.
 But it seems they're starting the year right with great announcements of new products that simply wowed the crowd before CES 2016 officially begins.

 Known for their Yoga laptops, Lenovo revealed a new line up of ThinkPad devices with a tablet that also becomes a projector, 3D camera, and a laptop, Think Centre desktops, Vibe Smartphone, accessories, and more.

-The electronics company showed its strong hold of its expertise as it first unveiled the ThinkPad X1 tablet which has a cool feature called the "productivity modules".
+The electronics company showed the stronghold of its expertise as it first unveiled the ThinkPad X1 tablet which has a cool feature called the "productivity modules".
 With that feature, X1 has a battery life up to five hours so you can maximize its use, especially since it can also double as your 3D camera, your laptop, and a projector.
 It was announced along with a completely updated range of X1 devices which also includes an X1 all-in-one PC, Yoga brand 360-degree hinge X1 laptop, and an X1 monitor.